amoradi/good_morning/wip_artifacts/REQS.md

 # Final Back-End Project
-The project to be something that you are passionate about building.
+The project should be something that you are passionate about building.

 Think about:

-cryptovest.aaronmoradi.com
+goodmorning.aaronmoradi.com

 - I want to know how my crypto is doing
   - NOW => crypto holdings: bump and waffle charts: https://medium.com/s/story/ five-unusual-alternatives-to-pie-charts-389cc4676974